Topological and Temporal Stability Analysis of the Lightning Network: Introduction

 Despite covering broader time windows and introducing new topology-related metrics, current research still provides only a partial view of what full-scale network science analysis could offer.
 A more holistic and temporally consistent approach is needed to fully capture the dynamic structural properties of the LN.

-From a research standpoint, access to validated and well-documented network data is critical for accurate modeling, benchmarking, and simulation of real-world LN behavior.
-Notably, there exists a single major public data source that captures LN gossip messages over a long time period, now 2019-2023\cite{lngossip}.
+From a research standpoint, access to validated and well-documented network data is critical for accurate analysing, modelling, benchmarking, and simulation of real-world LN behaviour.
+Notably, there exists a single major public data source that captures LN gossip messages over a long time period, now 2019-2023\citep{lngossip}.
 These messages can be used to reconstruct historical snapshots of the LN topology at different points in time.
-While this data has supported research in areas such as routing optimization and liquidity management, only a limited number of studies have deeply examined the architectural, topological, and temporal features of the LN itself (e.g. \cite{Seres2020, Zabka2021, zabka2022, Zabka2024}).
-To date, there has been no comprehensive analysis utilizing this data source, nor any work thoroughly characterizing the network's structural evolution and stability using a wide set of network science metrics.
+While this data has supported research in areas such as routing optimization and privacy and liquidity management, only a limited number of studies have deeply examined the architectural, topological, and temporal features of the LN itself (e.g., \citep{Seres2020, Zabka2021, zabka2022, Zabka2024}).
+To date, there has been no comprehensive analysis utilizing this data source, nor any work thoroughly characterizing the network's structural evolution and stability trends using a wide set of network science metrics.

-This gap is significant, particularly for applications relying on heuristic-based pathfinding, routing optimization, or pattern mining – each of which assumes some degree of topological consistency and stability in the underlying network.
+This gap is significant, particularly for applications relying on heuristic-based pathfinding, routing optimization, or pattern mining – each of which assumes some degree of structural consistency and topological stability in the underlying network\citep{ValkoKudenko2024, ValkoKudenko2025}.
 Discovering the temporal stability of LN's topology is thus essential.

-To this end, we previously developed and validated a dataset containing 336 Lightning Network topology snapshots\cite{dataset2025, datapaper2025} spanning the years 2019–2023, which we use here to conduct a comprehensive analysis.
-Accordingly, this work aims to: \begin{itemize} \item Leverage the historical LN topology dataset to perform an extensive topological and temporal analysis using a diverse set of computationally intensive network-science metrics, and to share the resulting computations in machine-readable form with the broader research community. \item Define and evaluate metrics of topological stability to quantify the extent to which the LN’s payment structure remains consistent over time. \end{itemize}
+To this end, we previously developed and validated a dataset containing 336 Lightning Network topology snapshots\citep{dataset2025, datapaper2025} spanning the years 2019–2023, which we use here to conduct a comprehensive network analysis.

+This work equips developers with validated, computationally intensive network-science metrics and topology benchmarks to support rigorous testing and algorithm design, while advancing PCN research and promoting reproducible LN studies.
+Moreover, it introduces a novel stability analysis framework grounded in temporal–topological backbone measures, enabling systematic assessment of node and channel retention, routing capacity preservation, and long-term observed operational feasibility.